anvaka/pm/about/README.md

 Some packages are connected by lines.
 It means one package depend on another.
 Image above shows only very close connections.
-We can also see all connections, but the image becomes obscure by amount of connections:
+We can also see all connections, but the image becomes obscure by amount of connections.
+Click on the image below to see a video demo:

 ![Go packages with edges](https://raw.githubusercontent.com/anvaka/pm/master/images/go_image_all_links.png)